scylladb/scylladb-docs-developers/docs/source/getting-started/dynamodb/cost/scenarios.rst

 At first glance, this workload would seem to be cost efficient.
 The `cost using provisioned + reserved capacity <https://calculator.scylladb.com/?pricing=provisioned&storageGB=1152&itemSizeB=1024&tableClass=standard&ratio=50&baseline=45000&peak=631000&peakWidth=0&reserved=100&readConst=100&baselineReads=4000&baselineWrites=6000&peakReads=105000&peakWrites=30000&peakDurationReads=4&peakDurationWrites=4&regions=4>`_ would be around **$10,200 upfront with ongoing $9,686/month**, or around 126k per year.

-However this customer was reporting much higher costs with DynamoDB, and they were servicing around 20B daily requests.
-The cost amplification in this case was due to the fact that they were using DAX to cache their reads.
+However, this customer was reporting much higher costs with DynamoDB, and they were servicing around 20B daily requests.
+In this case, the cost amplification was due to the fact that they were using DAX to cache their reads.
 The cost of DAX can add up quickly, especially if you have a lot of data being cached.

 Their use of DAX can be characterized as follows: